In a Nutshell

 After a claim is submitted, a contractor is hired within 2 days during normal business hours and 4 days on weekends and holidays.
 You may be required to pay extra if it is an expedited request.

-The type of A/C units covered is very limited, it does not included condenser casings, registers and grills, water towers, humidifiers, chillers, electronic air cleaners, window units, non ducted wall units, gas air conditioning systems, water evaporative coolers, swamp coolers, and more.
-The list is quite long, and the company also only pays $10 per pound for refrigerant, and you have to foot the bill for the rest.
+The types of A/C units covered are very limited, and coverage does not include condenser casings, registers and grills, water towers, humidifiers, chillers, electronic air cleaners, window units, non ducted wall units, gas air conditioning systems, water evaporative coolers, swamp coolers, and more.
+The list is quite long, and the company also only pays $10 per pound for refrigerant; you have to foot the bill for the rest.

 All Total Home Protection contractors must be licensed for their trade, carry a minimum of $500,000 in general liability insurance, at least $250,000 per occurrence and provide proof of workers compensation insurance or a wave if the contractor is self-employed.
 They also need to have the same amount of auto insurance coverage.